netkicorp/sapphire/docker/README.md

-## TransactID Quickstart with Vault
+## TransactID Sapphire Quickstart with Vault

 We provide a very basic vault setup using a filesystem backend for storage.